 11. How personal data is shared with other professionals, relatives and third parties

 Any information about you is usually only shared with your consent.
-The only exceptions to this are if there is a significant risk of harm to you or to others, or sometimes when a court requests information.
+The only exceptions to this are if there is a significant risk of harm to you or to others, or sometimes when a court requests information, which is extremely rare.

 (a) Sharing information with your GP